Vladfsociety/house_rent_price_predictor/README.md

 # House rent price predictor
 This repository contains a machine learning project aimed at predicting house rent prices based on various features.
 The model is created and tested in a Jupyter notebook, ensuring a thorough and interactive analysis.
+Link to the web application: https://ukrainianhouserentpricepredictor.streamlit.app/
 ## Project Structure
 ```
 house_rent_price_predictor/